Why the best covers always have eyes

 Arts magazine Elephant has a fresh design.
 Moving from four to two print editions per year, the new Elephant has a bigger font and a playful, eclectic feel to its pages: one series, of New York artists shot in their bedrooms, reminds you, deliciously, of the messy intimacy of a shoot in Seventeen magazine.
 In one intriguing essay in the relaunch issue — Elephant’s 45th — Flora Yukhnovich writes about Jean-Honoré Fragonard’s Renaud et Armide, noting that Fragonard was looking at diagrams of wombs and female anatomy as he worked, in order to build specifically ‘female’ worlds.
 Reading that piece in the context of Elephant’s redesign made me think about the kinds of worlds you can build in print.

-Ahead of the issue’s full sale release on April 21, art director Tom Joyes dissected Elephant’s new look, the beauty of “low-tech design”, and why “something with eyes makes a really good cover”.
+We spoke with art director Tom Joyes to dissect Elephant’s new look, explore the beauty of “low-tech design”, and understand why “something with eyes makes a really good cover”.

 Elephant has gone biannual.
 Why?